apache/mynewt-documentation/docs/tutorials/sensors/sensor_nrf52_drv2605.rst

     drv2605 op_mode rom
     037245 op_mode succeeded

-Load some of the internal roms, 4 hard clicks (1) with max delays in between (255).
-You may only have to do this once per boot if you want this same sequence every time you trigger.
+Now you can load up to 8 internal roms or delays.
+In this case well use four hard clicks (1) with max delays (255) in between.
+You may only have to do this once per boot if you wanted to use this same sequence every time you trigger the DRV2605 device.
 .. code-block:: console